-NO. PROTOCOL Full Compliance Score Actual Score C14 Within the agrichemical warehouse: a) Access aisles for fire fighting, emergency equipment and emergency exits are not less than 1 metre in width and are unobstructed.
-10 All emergency exit doors must be operable with not more than one releasing operation, and egress areas unobstructed.
-10 Observations:
+NO. PROTOCOL: Emergency Access Aisles Full Compliance Score Actual Score C14 Within the agrichemical warehouse: Access aisles for fire fighting, emergency equipment and emergency exits are not less than 1 metre in width and are unobstructed.
+Observations : 10

 C14 The Auditor upon inspection of the certified warehouse area will determine that there is clear, unobstructed access of at least 1 metre around emergency equipment including: fire extinguishers, eyewash stations, emergency supplies, and emergency exits.
-The Auditor will inspect the emergency exit doors to ensure they have only one releasing operation to exit (i.e. panic bars).
 All areas inside and outside the emergency exit doors must be kept unobstructed, with clear access of at least 1 metre.

-NO. PROTOCOL Full Compliance Score Actual Score C15 Products were stored at a minimum of a) 1 metre from a heating unit b) 1 metre from the ceiling c) At least 450 mm from all ceiling mounted sprinkler heads and lights d) Clearance of not less than 400 mm shall be maintained between walls and stored dangerous goods, flammable liquids and combustibles liquids except that where the width of storage adjacent to the wall is not more than 1.5 m., such wall clearance is not required.
-Observations: 10 10 10
+NO. PROTOCOL: Product Storage Clearances Full Compliance Score Actual Score C15 Products were stored at a minimum of a) 1 metre from a heating unit b) 1 metre from the ceiling c) At least 450 mm from all ceiling mounted sprinkler heads and lights d) Clearance of not less than 400 mm shall be maintained between walls and stored dangerous goods, flammable liquids and combustibles liquids except that where the width of storage adjacent to the wall is not more than 1.5 m., such wall clearance is not required.
+20 20 20 20

 C15 The Auditor will determine that there is a physical separation of at least 1 metre between products stored and any heating units; 1 metre from the ceiling, 450 mm from a ceiling mounted sprinkler head, and 400 mm from the wall (as per description above).
-If the warehouse is less than 100 m the ceiling restriction does not apply.
+If the warehouse is less than 100 m2 the ceiling restriction does not apply.
 See NFC Small Quantities Exception Table 3.2.7.1 (see Appendix D).

-NO. PROTOCOL Full Compliance Score Actual Score C16 The certified warehouse area has at least one main aisle of at least 2.4 metres in width, marked, and free of storage.
-Observations: 20
+NO. PROTOCOL: Main Aisle Full Compliance Score Actual Score C16 The certified warehouse area has at least one main aisle of at least 2.4 metres in width, marked, and free of storage.
+20